 The most essential foundation for financial freedom is to spend less than you earn.

-If you cut back on your spending, you’ll be able to pay off your debt, build an emergency fund, start saving for retirement, or find more space for generosity.
+If you cut back on your spending, you’ll be able to get out of debt, build an emergency fund, start saving for retirement, or find more space for generosity.

 Why then is this step so hard to implement?